 Deferred tax liabilities are calculated for UK Solvency II purposes and represents the tax liability associated with UW's Present Value of Future Profits (PVFP) originating from UW's branches operating in jurisdictions with material non-zero tax rates.
 The liability is calculated by applying the relevant tax rate to the PVFP after allowing for any deferred losses.
-The deferred taxes for UK Solvency II increased by £4,870.
+The deferred tax liability for UK Solvency II increased by £13,019.